Table of Contents

 For Temporary Relief:

-A vapocoolant patch, like the medium-sized SalonPas patches, are very helpful when this is nagging you.
-So, it will offer relief if you put it just about anywhere back there but will be most effective over the spot with the asterisk.
-A patch in that area covers the trigger point and the joints that are perpetuating the pattern.
+A vapocoolant patch, like the medium-sized SalonPas patches, consistently offers relief when this is nagging you.
+So, it will work if you put it just about anywhere back there but will be most effective over the spot with the asterisk.
+A patch in that area covers the trigger point and the joints that perpetuate the pattern.
 You can find vapocoolant patches on Amazon.

 Stretches and Exercises for Longer-Lasting Relief:

-This is a simple and easy way to loosen the joint that perpetuates this problem.
+This technique is a simple and easy way to loosen the joint perpetuating this problem.

 - Lay across the edge of a table, counter, or some other firm edge.